 SPDES ID Number Facility Name Outfall Number Examiner's Name 0 0 Examiner'sTitle Quarter/Year Rainfall Amount Qualifying Storm?Runoff Source?O YesO NoO RainfallO Snowmelt Date/Time Collected Date/TimeExamined 1.
 Does the stormwater appear to be colored?
-O Yes O No 2.
+O Yes O No If yes, describe 2.
 Is the stormwater clear or transparent?
 O Yes O No If yes, which of the following best describes the clarity of the storm water: O Clear O Milky O Opaque 3.
 Can you see a rainbow sheen effect on the water surface?
-O Yes O No If yes, which best describes the sheen? $\bigcirc$ Rainbow Sheen $\bigcirc$ Floating Oil Globules 4.
+O Yes O No If yes, which best describes the sheen? \bigcirc Rainbow Sheen \bigcirc Floating Oil Globules 4.
 Does the sample have an odor? ······ O Yes O No If yes, describe

-5. Is there something floating on the surface of the sample? $\bigcirc$ Yes ○ No If yes, describe 6.
-Is there something suspended in the water column of the sample? $\bigcirc$ Yes ○ No If yes, describe ] 7.
-Is there compating settled on the bottom of the comple? $\bigcirc$ V $\sim$ N 7.
+5. Is there something floating on the surface of the sample? \bigcirc Yes ○ No If yes, describe 6.
+Is there something suspended in the water column of the sample? \bigcirc Yes ○ No If yes, describe ] 7.
 Is there something settled on the bottom of the sample?
-Y es () No If yes, describe 8.
-Is there foam or material forming on the top of the sample surface? $\bigcirc$ Yes $\bigcirc$ No If yes, describe Detail any concerns, corrective actions taken and any other indicators of pollution present in the sample: ] bean any concerns, corrective actions taken and any other indicators of pondition present in the sample.
+V \sim N Y es ○ No If yes, describe 8.
+Is there foam or material forming on the top of the sample surface? \bigcirc Yes \bigcirc No If yes, describe Detail any concerns, corrective actions taken and any other indicators of pollution present in the sample:] bean any concerns, corrective actions taken and any other indicators of pondition present in the sample.